OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

    Scripts\activate

-Activating your virtual environment adds your virtual environment's `bin` directory to the front of your system path in the current shell, so that when you type ``python``, you'll get a Python interpreter that's customized for your virtual environment, giving you access to everything in OpenMDAO.

-**Step 3)** Run tests to verify valid install.
+**Run tests to verify valid install.**

+OpenMDAO has a large test suite which allows you to check and make sure all of the functionality of OpenMDAO will work on your system.
+You can run these tests yourself to double check your installation.
+It only takes a couple minutes to run them all.

 Type the following to run all tests.

 ::

    openmdao_test

+If you don't get any errors or failed tests, everything worked.
+If you did have some problems, the `forum <http://openmdao.org/discussion/forum/3>`_ is your next stop!

 Now you are ready to start using OpenMDAO.
 When you are done using it, you can deactivate the environment by typing: